Zora Health

 For Clinics & Hospitals

-Zora Health’s scope of services covers women across all life stages, spanning: menstruation, fertility, pregnancy and delivery, paediatrics to menopause.
-We also cover male infertility and andropause.
-These form our patient base who may be seeking anything from fertility treatments to management of chronic conditions.
+Zora Health's user base includes women across all life stages, spanning: menstruation, fertility, pregnancy and delivery, paediatrics to menopause.
+We also have a large male user base who suffer from male infertility and andropause.
+These form our client base who may be seeking anything from ad-hoc massages and coaching to regular management of health conditions.

 What types of clinical partners is Zora Health looking for?